-The division of property must be graduated according to the particular facts and circumstances of each case.
+The division of property in a divorce must be graduated according to the particular facts and circumstances of each case.
 The court may divide jointly owned property according to the equities of the case.
 It may award property to one spouse that was owned during the marriage by the other spouse, it may award property to one spouse even that was owned during the marriage by the other spouse’s corporation, and it may order property sold to bring about an equitable division of marital property.
+Typically, marital assets and debts are divided on a fifty-fifty basis but there are factors which can shift the percentage one way or the other

 However, misconduct probably matters less than most people expect it does.
 Remember that the facts that seem so shocking to you may not be shocking at all to the judge, because he or she has already heard about this sort of thing several times this week.